2014–15 División de Honor de Rugby

 The 2014–15 División de Honor was the 48th season of the top flight of the Spanish domestic rugby union competition since its inception in 1953.
 Regular season began on 13 September 2014 and finished on 3 May 2015.

 The playoffs began on 17 May finishing with the Final taking place on 31 May.

 Valladolid were the defending champions and won their sixth title after defeating UE Santboiana 19–8 in the Final.

 Competition format

-The regular season runs through 22 match days.
-Upon completion the regular season, it is the turn of championship playoffs.
-The breakdown is as follows;

-Teams in 1st & 2nd at regular season standings receive a bye to semifinal.

-Teams at 3rd, 4th, 5th & 6th position plays for the two vacant places in quarter-finals.

-Team in 11th position plays the relegation playoff.

-Team in 12th position is relegated.

-Each win means 4 points to winning team.

-A draw means 2 points for each team.
+The season took place between September and March, with every team playing each other home and away for a total of 22 matches.
+Points were awarded according to the following: